carello/ahs/README.md

 If building a docker container, you'll need to provide an environmental file at container run time: ``--env-file file_name``.
 I've provided and example file for reference.

 #Vagrant
 Included are Vagrant configuration files.
-I uses a host VM (Ubuntu) to run docker.
+It uses a host VM (Ubuntu) to run docker.
 To setup: Run``vagrant up``in your main directory to start.

 You'll notice there's a directory called 'host'. if you``cd host``you'll be able to execute``vagrant ssh``to get access to the host.
 You can certainly configure the Ubuntu host for ssh directly.
 Take a look at the Vagrantfiles for the IP address.
 You can change the IP for your environment.